A71uuY/PainlessBeginnerModelchecking/README.md

 # PainlessBeginnerModelchecking
-This guide is WRITTEN BY a beginner in PAINLESS way
+This guide is WRITTEN BY a beginner in PAINLESS way (So not 'painless for beginners to read')